 These are Some Attributes Entrepreneurs Would Require becoming Successful

 D – Be a DOER – Make things happen.
 If this means having to take courses, do it.
 Ask questions, if you think of a good idea do the research.
 See if there is a need.
 Who will it help?
 Could you do better than what is out there already?

-E – Enterprise – The initial Excitement won’t be the thing that that gets creates the success, but it will drive you.
-Don’t allow Skeptics steal your enthusiasm.
+E – Enterprise – The initial Excitement won’t be the thing that gets creates success, but it will drive you.
+Don’t allow Skeptics to steal your enthusiasm.
 Count to 10, before replying to detractors.
 On seeing, your success, they could be your most valued customers.
 Stick to your guns.
 If you see what you are doing is not working but the idea is good, try a different angle until you reach your goal.

 F – Faith – You must keep the faith in yourself and this will also mean engendering it in those who are closest to you.
 As you build your business, you will need their support.

 I – Inspiration – Gain inspiration from others who have gone before you.
 Ask for advice if you need it.
 Trust your Instincts –

 N – Nature or Nurture? – In my humble opinion, an Entrepreneur has the benefit of both these wonderful traits.

 I – Identify – the needs in the marketplace.
 If you have competition but you feel your idea is better, identify what you can do to improve what is out there.